joatmon08/hashicorp-stack-demoapp/README.md

 This deploys an Argo CD HA cluster.
 You can get the initial `admin` password using the Argo CD CLI or from a Kubernetes secret.

+### Configure Argo CD Projects

+Go to the `argocd-config` workspace in Terraform Cloud.

+Commit it up to your fork.

+This deploys an Argo CD projects that separate applications.

 ### Configure Offline Root CA for Consul